aws-samples/aws-genai-llm-chatbot/README.md

 5. (Optional) Bootstrap AWS CDK on the target account and region

-> **Note**: This is required if you have never used AWS CDK before on this account and region combination. ([More information on CDK bootstrapping](https://docs.aws.amazon.com/cdk/latest/guide/cli.html#cli-bootstrap)).
+> **Note**: This is required if you have never used AWS CDK on this account and region combination. ([More information on CDK bootstrapping](https://docs.aws.amazon.com/cdk/latest/guide/cli.html#cli-bootstrap)).

 ```bash
 npx cdk bootstrap aws://{targetAccountId}/{targetRegion}